Aloe Vera Root Rot — Identification, Treatment, and Recovery

 Prevention

-- Empty the saucer immediately after any water drains through — a succulent's roots have almost no tolerance for standing water
+- Empty any saucer immediately after water drains through — succulent roots have almost no tolerance for sitting in standing water

-- Reduce watering to monthly or less in winter
+- Reduce watering to monthly or less through the winter dormant period

 Quick Summary